emnbdx/clever-tools/docs/ng.md

 Network Groups (NG) are a way to create a private secure network between resources inside Clever Cloud infrastructure, using [Wireguard](https://www.wireguard.com/).
 It's also possible to connect external resources to a Network Group.
 There are three components to this feature:

-* Network Group: A group of resources that can communicate with each through an encrypted tunnel
+* Network Group: a group of resources that can communicate with each through an encrypted tunnel
-* Member: A resource that can be part of a Network Group (`application`, `addon` or `external`)
+* Member: a resource that can be part of a Network Group (`application`, `addon` or `external`)
 * Peer: Instance of a resource connected to a Network Group (can be `external`)

 A Network Group is defined by an ID (`ngId`) and a `label`.
 It can be completed by a `description` and `tags`.